mudiagaobriki/igrf-fast-api/README.md

 The predeploy script (`predeploy.sh`) automatically detects these files and copies them to the appropriate locations in the pyIGRF site-packages folder during deployment.
 The script includes multiple methods to find the pyIGRF directory and creates the necessary directories and files even if the import fails.

+Additionally, the main application (`main.py`) includes a robust fallback mechanism that:
+1. Attempts to import pyIGRF normally
+2. If the import fails, creates the necessary directories and copies the custom files to those directories
+3. Tries to import pyIGRF again after setting up the environment
+4. If the import still fails, provides a fallback implementation that returns reasonable default values

+This multi-layered approach ensures that the application will continue to function even if there are issues with the pyIGRF package or the coefficient files, making the deployment more resilient.

 If you need to modify these files:

 1. Make your changes to the custom files in the root directory of the repository